JohnnySun/doge-university/_posts/awards_and_faculty_news/2014-04-09-graduate-teaching-award.md

 ---
 layout: post
-title: Outstanding Graduate Teaching Awards for Mathematics
+title: Outstanding Graduate Teaching Awards for Emerging Technologies
 date: 2014-04-09 13:30:00
 comments: false
 categories: news awards
 published: true
 ---

-Scott Atkinson is the recipient of this year's Department of Mathematics Outstanding Graduate Teaching Assistant Award.
-Scott will now be nominated for the University-wide teaching award.
+Alex Chen is the recipient of this year's Department of Emerging Technologies Outstanding Graduate Teaching Assistant Award.
+Alex will now be nominated for the University-wide teaching award.

-Additionally, Nathaniel Pappas, Joshua Parks, and Joshua Schwartz have been recognized with Honorable Mentions for their teaching achievements.
+Additionally, Lily Wang, Ryan Lee, and Kevin Liu have been recognized with Honorable Mentions for their teaching achievements.

-Congratulations to all of these teaching assistants.
+Congratulations to all of these outstanding teaching assistants.